debops/debops/docs/custom-features.rst

 Default DebOps playbooks use the ``[debops_*]`` group namespace in Ansible inventory (for example, ``debops.nginx`` role is activated on hosts in ``[debops_nginx]`` group).
-This lets you design your own inventory layout with groups and parent groups as you with, without worrying that you might clash with DebOps host groups.
+This lets you design your own inventory layout with groups and parent groups as you wish, without worrying that you might clash with DebOps host groups.
 You can also define inventory variables for a specific DebOps role using its group name.